 Michigan Wolverines Football

 Michigan football has the most wins in college football history.
-Everything about the University oozes with history, from the winged helmets to the iconic fight song and the annual rivalry game with Ohio State.
+Everything about the university oozes with history, from the winged helmets to the iconic fight song and the annual rivalry game with Ohio State.
 Michigan plays its games at the Big House on campus in Ann Arbor.
-Michigan Stadium is the largest stadium in the U.S. with a current capacity of 107,601 and ever-growing.
+Michigan Stadium is the largest stadium in the U.S. with a current capacity of 107,601.

 Michigan Wolverines Rivalry #2: vs. Michigan State Spartans.
-This state rivalry is the big one, so it's only appropriate that the teams play for the four-foot tall Paul Buynan -- Governor of Michigan Trophy statue every year.
+This state rivalry is the big one, so it's only appropriate that the teams play for the four-foot-tall Paul Buynan — Governor of Michigan Trophy statue every year.
 The Wolverine State rivals have met over 100 times with Michigan dominating the overall series, nearly doubling MSU in victories, though the series has had significant ebbs and flows over the years.
-Michigan has won three of the last four, but lost to the Spartans in upset fashion, 27-24, in the 2020 meeting.
+Michigan had won three of the last four, but lost to the Spartans in upset fashion, 27-24, in the 2020 meeting.

 Michigan Wolverines Rivalry #3: vs. Notre Dame Fighting Irish.
 This is one of college football's great rivalries between two of its great programs.
 Michigan ranks No. 1 all-time in both win percentage and wins, but Notre Dame is close behind and always chasing the Wolverines.
 Unfortunately, the rivalry is currently on hiatus, but the teams are scheduled to meet again in 2033.